shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 </div>
 _Image by [NASA/JPL-Caltech/R. Hurt](https://solarsystem.nasa.gov/resources/285/the-milky-way-galaxy/)_

-A few years ago, I [posted](/Milky-Way/) an image of procedurally generated Milky Way without explaining how.
+A few years ago, I [posted](/Milky-Way/) an image of a procedurally generated Milky Way.

+## Getting Started

+Find the functional form that best approximates the looks of Milky Way.

+Structually, the Milky Way consists of a few spiral arms spinning around the center, which are in turn made up of teeny-tiny little stars.

+R and tidyverse.
+Namely, dplyr and ggplot.

 Note that the goal here aesthetic appeal rather than scientific accuracy.

-## Problem Formulation

-I

 ## Spiral Arms